Housing Programs & Initiatives

 - To consult and coordinate with housing committees and other city boards and commissions to develop and support the city's housing efforts.

 Accessory Dwelling Unit (ADU) Update

 City Council responded to community requests to encourage the creation of new Accessory Dwelling Units (ADUs) by requesting that staff bring forward a list of incremental changes to city regulations that better allow accessory units while still addressing potential neighborhood impacts.
 Council has identified this as a work plan item for the past several years.
-On Aug.
-22, staff presented council with a list of potential regulatory changes that would remove some of the barriers to creating accessory units, including but not limited to, addressing standards regarding unit concentration, sizes, and parking.
-The project will include incremental and focused changes to the regulations, not wholesale changes.
+On Nov.
+8, City Council adopted a final ordinance with an implementation date of Feb.
+1, 2019.

 30th & Pearl